Is English Still the ‘Lingua Franca’ of the Internet?

 That Was Then, This Is Now

-This is especially true on the social web.
-Social media usage—which is often conducted in a market’s locally-preferred language—is sky-high in global markets where English isn’t spoken widely, or is spoken alongside many other local languages.
-Take China and India, which lead the world in Internet and social media usage.
-In five years, nearly half of China’s population will be using social networks.
-China is not an English-first market.
-In India, nearly 90% of residents don’t speak English.
+The decreasing percentage of English content is readily apparent on social media.
+China and India currently lead the world in Internet and social media usage.
+By 2023, nearly half of China’s population will be using social networks.
+China is not an English-first market, and in India, nearly 90% of residents don’t speak English.

 Social media usage is sky-high in global markets where English isn’t spoken widely.

 This ever-evolving linguistic landscape has a powerful impact on global online business.
 According to a 2006 survey by Common Sense Advisory, 73% of respondents were more likely to buy in their native language.
 Eight years later, the group conducted a larger-scale study.
 Consumer demand had increased to 75%.

 The 2014 survey found that nearly 60% of respondents either "spend more time on sites in their own language than they do in English-or boycott English-language URLs altogether."
 In addition, global consumers expressed a willingness to pay more for items if descriptive information was provided in their preferred language.

 This trend extends beyond emerging markets.
 A 2011 study of European online consumers revealed that when given the choice, 90% of respondents always chose their own language.
 Nearly 20% said they never visit websites that aren’t available in their language.

 Over 40% said they said they never purchase products and services in other languages.

 The takeaway is clear: English hasn’t been the lingua franca of the Internet for many years—and as Internet adoption continues to grow worldwide, content in languages other than English will become increasingly vital for business.